qidianzl/Recovering-Brain-Structure-Network-Using-Functional-Connectivity/README.md

 ### Code:

-model.py
+#### model.py
 We implemented different models here, including two different CNN-based generators, GCN-based generator and GCN-based discriminator.
-You can choose different model in train.py file.
-The different topology updating methods and differnet initializations of learnable combination coefficients of multiple GCNs (theta) can be directly changed in this file, and We have annotated in this file about how to change them.
+You can choose different models in train.py file.
+The different topology updating methods and differnet initializations of learnable combination coefficients of multiple GCNs (theta) can be directly changed in this file, and we have annotated in this file about how to change them.

-dataloader.py
+#### dataloader.py
 This file is the preprocessing and normalization of the data.
 All the details have been introduced in the two papers except the empty list.
 There are two ids in the empty list for each atlas.
 Each id corresponds to one brain region which is an empty ROI without any voxels.
 Therefore the corresponding two rows and columns in the generated SC and FC are zeros.
 We deleted the these rows and columns.

-train.py
+#### train.py
 You need to run this file to start.
 All the hyper-parameters can be defined in this file.

 Run `python ./train.py -atlas='atlas2' -gpu_id=1`.